scheer/crypto-hodl/README.md

 * Queries live crypto price data
 * Receive a daily or weekly portfolio report per mail

-### Deployment as Java .jar file
+### Build the application
-Java 11 is required to build and run the application.
+Java 11 and Apache Maven 3 are required to build and run the application.

 Build the application with Maven:

 `mvn clean install`

+### Run the application

 Copy the resulting .jar file from the /target folder to a destination folder of your choice.
 Start the application with:

 `java –jar cryptohodl.jar`

-The web application runs on port 8080.
+The web application runs on port 8080, so point your browser to http://localhost:8080 in order to get started.

 ### Basic Usage